 These programs offer specialized services for different ages and genders, as well as detox for alcohol and drugs.
 Many also offer self-help groups, assistance with aftercare, services for people who have experienced trauma, and family and couples‘ counseling.4

-You can also speak with one of our admissions navigators for free at , or contact a free alcohol abuse or drug addiction hotline number.
+You can also explore a free alcohol abuse or drug addiction hotline number.